toshimaru/blog.toshima.ru/_posts/2018-09-16-docker-run-mysql.md

 ## Connect to MySQL

-Let's conect to MySQL run by docker.
+Finally, let's conect to MySQL run by docker.

 ```console
 $ mysql -h 127.0.0.1 -u root -p
 Enter password:
 ERROR 2059 (HY000): Authentication plugin 'caching_sha2_password' cannot be loaded: dlopen(/usr/local/Cellar/mysql/5.7.22/lib/plugin/caching_sha2_password.so, 2): image not found
 ```
 But we've got an error.
-This is because mysql server version and client version are differenct and those encryption methods are differenct.
+This is because mysql server version and client version are different and those encryption methods are different.

 Let's connect to mysql on docker.